anasuyapaul/Burger_Analytics/README.md

 4.Orders with Distance Greater Than 5 km
 Lists all orders along with the registration date of the runner and filters those where the distance covered exceeds 5 km, focusing on longer deliveries.

-5. Runners with No Canceled Orders
+5.Runners with No Canceled Orders
 Identifies and lists runners who have not canceled any orders, providing insights into reliability and customer satisfaction.

 **Purpose**